zacklow28/tp/docs/DeveloperGuide.md

 The `UI` component,

-* executes user commands using the `Logic` component.
+1. Executes user commands using the `Logic` component.
-* listens for changes to `Model` data so that the UI can be updated with the modified data.
+2. Listens for changes to `Model` data so that the UI can be updated with the modified data.
-* keeps a reference to the `Logic` component, because the `UI` relies on the `Logic` to execute commands.
+3. Keeps a reference to the `Logic` component, because the `UI` relies on the `Logic` to execute commands.
-* depends on some classes in the `Model` component, as it displays `Person` object residing in the `Model`.
+4. Depends on some classes in the `Model` component, as it displays `Person` object residing in the `Model`.

 ### Logic component